 For LIPO batteries, you’ll need to know how many watt-hours (Wh) your battery has before you can pack them in your carry-on luggage:

 It is essential to check the Wh of your specific batteries.
 Most small consumer drone batteries have less than 100 Wh of capacity, which is generally accepted on most flights.
 However, yours may be different and exceed the specific airline restrictions.

 See the example at the bottom of the page to calculate the watt-hours of your battery.

-This information is typically supplied with the battery on a purchase or found in the publication of your battery supplier specifications.
+This information is typically supplied with the battery on a purchase or found in your battery supplier specifications publication.

 You can find additional information on flying with batteries and transportation of restricted items using the following resources:

 Follow these steps when packing LIPO batteries with 100 Wh or less in your carry-on luggage:

 - To keep LIPO batteries from short-circuiting in your carry-on luggage, use one of the following methods:

 - Leave the batteries in their original packaging,